northern-geasco/northern-geasco-application/README.md

 Insperation
 -----------
 I have always wanted to make an antivirus, but at the time I was only fluint in Perl.
 After learning some Python, I found an antivirus called [Candy-Software].
-I loved it, but, I felt as if I was stealing from the Programmer who made it.
-So, I chalenged myself to build my own antivirus from scratch but in Python.
+I loved it, but, I felt as if I was stealing from the programmer who made it.
+So, I challenged myself to build my own antivirus from scratch but only Python.

 Version
 -------